Desperadus/repo2prompt/README.md

 ### Options

 - `-t`, `--token`: Specify a GitHub API token to avoid rate limits.
 Highly recommended for repositories with many files or frequent accesses.
+When unspecified it tries to take the value from enviromental variable `GITHUB_PRIVATE_TOKEN`.
 - `-i`, `--ignore`: Specify regex patterns for files to ignore (e.g., `*.md` or `*.txt`).
 Can be used multiple times to specify multiple patterns.
 LICENSE and .lock files are ignored by default.
 - `l`, `--look`: Look only for these patterns.
 Can be used multiple times to specify multiple patterns. (e.g., `*.py` or `*.json`)